 Turn off tracking altogether

-Go to the Apple Watch App for iPhone.
-Scroll down and select privacy and then Motion & Fitness.
-Here you can stop the heart rate sensor calculating your calories burned and the watch using your body movements to determine your step count and fitness level.
+Go to the Apple Watch app for iPhone.
+Scroll down and select Privacy.
+There are two options: Fitness Tracking and Heart Rate.
+You can turn either on or off, or both to stop the heart rate sensor calculating your calories burned and the watch using your body movements to determine your step count and fitness level.

 Apple Watch Workout tips and tricks